jmespath/jmespath.py/README.rst

 Testing
 =======

-In addition to the unit tests for the jamespath modules, there is a ``tests/compliance`` directory that contains .json files with test cases.
+In addition to the unit tests for the jmespath modules, there is a ``tests/compliance`` directory that contains .json files with test cases.
 This allows other implementations to verify they are producing the correct output.
 Each json